-Article Assignments
+Reading Assignments

-For each exam period, there will be a writing assignment based on an empirical article related to the unit's material.
-Links to articles will be available before or during the first-class period of the unit.
-I will provide the articles for each unit.
+Reading assignment will be based on an empirical article related to the course material.
+Articles will be provided as and when due in class.
 After reading the article, students will answer questions about it following the instructions below.
-Students are responsible for uploading their assignments to Canvas before the due date noted in the syllabus and on Canvas.
-Article assignment should be 1-2 page long, single spaced.
+Students are responsible for uploading their assignments to Canvas before the due date or submit in class.
+Assignment should be at least 1 page, single spaced.